 Enhanced CPC will be turned on by default when you create a Manual CPC campaign.
 This is an automatic bid strategy that adjusts your manual bids to help maximize conversions.
 We recommend turning this off to ensure you retain complete control over your bids.

-These bid strategies are for people that are new to AdWords and people that just don’t have the time to constantly update bids for each campaign.
+These bid strategies are for people that are new to Google Ads and people that just don’t have the time to constantly update bids for each campaign.
 These strategies require a lot of trust in Google, as you are putting a lot of control in their hands.
 There are multiple versions of Automatic CPC strategies that are broken down below.

 This bid strategy sets bids to help get as many conversions as possible at the target cost-per-acquisition (CPA) that you set.
 If you have a well-defined CPA, this may be the automatic bid strategy for you.